 GDPR requires that companies holding person data on EU citizens keep that data inside the European Union.
 Data can only be imported outside the European Economic Area with explicit consent from each and every customer whom your organisation holds information on.

 There are many ideas and theories out there as to the best way to achieve good open rates.
-Here at email blaster, we see thousands of email marketing campaigns each week.
+Here at Email Blaster, we see thousands of email marketing campaigns each week.
 Great successful campaigns all follow as set of guidelines that achieve consistently good email marketing open rates.
-The key factors to achieve this are as follows:

 The most effective way to do this is with variants of the subject header line.
 The subject header line is the first thing that your recipients see and as such is hugely influential on improving your email marketing open rates.
 This is because if the subject header line doesn’t grab your email subscribers, then they won’t engage with it.
 Under performing subject header lines are one of the most common reasons for poor email marketing open rates.